Trusts and Foundations

 ZOA focuses on helping orphans and other vulnerable children to achieve their potential though education, raising aspirations and increasing social mobility.
 We do this using sustainable approaches that strengthen particularly deprived communities in Zambia.

-In 2019 we supported 2,000 orphans and other vulnerable children by supplying uniforms and books, tuition and exam fees, nutritious school meals, developing community schools and helping school leavers acquire work skills through vocational training.
+In 2024 we are working with 2,000 children and young people by supplying uniforms and books, tuition and exam fees, nutritious school meals, developing community schools and helping school leavers acquire work skills through vocational training.

 Check out our impact in more detail.